iam-veeramalla/Jenkins-Zero-To-Hero/assignments/README.md

-Creating a folder dedicated to assignment so that the Repo is Clean And hopefully PR can be accepted.
+# Created a folder dedicated to assignment so that the Repo is Clean

-## Fork and Make changes push to your Forked repo, and then compare and create a pull request.
+## Fork and Make changes, push them to your Forked repo, and then compare and create a pull request.

 ## or